 Crime, violence and robberies might be some of the more obvious dangers to look out for when heading to Mexico, but it’s not a complete list.
 There are plenty of other dangers in Mexico that you could face if you’re not fully prepared.

 The Dangers Of Mexico

 Aside from crime and violence which is often found in most countries around the world, Mexico also has a range of other hidden dangers tourists might not be aware of.
 These dangers are deadly diseases that can have very serious consequences if not treated early.
-Before travelling to Mexico, you should make yourself aware of the following dangers and how to protect yourself from them.
+Before travelling to Mexico, you should make yourself aware of the following dangers and ensure you have all the correct Mexico travel vaccines.
 The last thing you want to do is spend your trip in a hospital.